oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The value `host_name` indicates the host name of a system/service.

 The value `language` indicates the language of the product.

-The value `legacy` indicates an entry that has reached its end of life.

 The value `patch_level` indicates the patch level of the product.